Maths National Curriculum

 As part of our maths lessons, we recognise the importance of children mastering key mathematical facts and recalling a range of mental strategies.
 We know that if children are not fluent in recalling specific facts and strategies, they will find it increasingly difficult to reason and problem solve.
 As a result of this, we spend 15 minutes every day rehearsing key facts and strategies to ensure children are able to apply these effectively when faced with mathematical problems.
 Children learn strategies and use concrete apparatus and pictorial representations to help them understand why a strategy will work and how to apply this to other calculations.
 We look at the mathematical structure of problems and don't solely focus on finding an answer.
 The teacher will model the strategy we expect the children to use, the children will be given a range of questions (where appropriate) for the children to apply the strategy to and finally they will mark the work with the children to ensure the strategy is understood.
 Sometimes, lessons may be purely practical or teachers may discuss a calculation and find strategies they can use to solve it before deciding on the most efficient.
 The children understand the value of these sessions and learning is linked back to the Maths lessons so children continually revisit the fundamental strategies and facts.

-On the Friday, a review session is completed by the children to enable them to rehearse skills they have learnt from the week and during the previous weeks to ensure they consolidate strategies and recall facts confidently and fluently (Retrieval Practice).
+On the Friday, an arithmetic review is completed by the children to enable them to rehearse skills they have learnt from the week and during the previous weeks to ensure they consolidate strategies and recall facts confidently and fluently (Retrieval Practice).
 This will allow facts and strategies to be recalled automatically to reduce the cognitive load.

-Y3- Number Sense (This will form the arithmetic sessions in the Autumn and Spring Term)
+Y3- Number Sense (This will form the arithmetic sessions in the Autumn Term)

-In Y3, the children will be focusing on the core Addition and Subtraction Fact Grids.
+In Y3, the children will be focusing on the core Addition and Subtraction Fact Grids building on from the programme they studied in the Infant School.
 These essential facts are the equivalent of times tables for addition and subtraction.
 Just as all multiplication and division calculations use root times table facts, all future addition and subtraction calculations use these root addition and subtraction facts.
 The core facts are taught alongside 12 calculation strategies.
 Learning and applying these strategies gives children a deep understanding of number and number relationships.
 Using these strategies children can then "use what they know to work out what they don't know".
 Explicit teaching of derived fact strategies is an effective route to fluency in addition and subtraction facts for all children.

 The programme teaches every addition and subtraction fact systematically.
 Just as schools can tell you where they teach each grapheme-phoneme correspondence in phonics, the Number Sense Maths Fluency Programme systematically teaches the facts and strategies leaving nothing to chance.